lenelise/django/mysecondproject/README.md

 ## Prioritized to do list :sunglasses:
 - Automated tests using django and rest-framework built in tools
+    - started, but test POST api/expenses fails to check owner.
 - Soft delete using DELETE api (now we have hard delete)
 - Use permission and groups to implement more fine grained control access
 - Logging of some sort